Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-One of the hardest parts of being a pregnant or breastfeeding mom (other than learning to live without sleep) is navigating the maze of information about what is best for your baby, what is fine, and what can actually harm you or your child.
-From what type of vitamins you should take to the best vegetables to eat for the most nutritious breast milk, naturally minded moms spend their days making the best choices for the health and well-being of their babies, including whether or not they feel comfortable dyeing their hair.
+One of the hardest parts of being a pregnant or breastfeeding mom (other than learning to live without sleep) is navigating the maze of information about what is best for your baby what can actually harm you or your child.

 Keep reading to find out what balayage is and why it is a better option for pregnant and breastfeeding women than a traditional full dye job.